harcokuppens/CourseGradingWithDOMjudge/TestDomjudge.md

 In this test setup we import at several times import files to DOMjudge.
 We can do the import manually via the "Import / export" page linked on the "DOMjudge Jury interface".
 But we can also do it using the REST API using the `httpie` tool, which we will use.
-Therefore install this tool on your linux system with the following
+Therefore, install this tool on your Linux system with the following
 commands:

 ```console